brian-rose/roseskiwedding/content/registry.md

 _We are going to Portugal!!_

 If you would like to offer us a gift, we suggest a small monetary donation toward our travel plans.
-We are so grateful that you an help us create honeymoon memories that will last a lifetime.
+We are so grateful that you can help us create honeymoon memories that will last a lifetime.
 We have tons of amazing things planned for our trip as you will see when you check out the details.

 Much love,